cloudflare/cloudflare-docs/content/workers/wrangler/deprecations.md

 ### Deprecated commands

 The following commands are deprecated in Wrangler as of Wrangler v3.
-They will be fully removed in v4.
+These commands will be fully removed in v4.

 ### `generate`